 FAR changes are being proposed to the Maximum FAR's which were established as part of the TOD Strategy for clarification and consistency purposes.
 Proposed changes to floor area ratio (FAR) regulations in the DA districts include removal of the "Maximum Office 2.0" and "Maximum Retail 2.0" FARs in the DA-1 District and replacing them with a "Non-Residential 3.5 FAR."
+The increase in FAR for non-residential uses will allow for office buildings to be built with greater height in the core of the downtown.

-In the DA-2 District, the "Commercial FAR" is proposed to be replaced with a "Non-Residential 1.0" FAR, as "Non-Residential" is a more accurate term that will encompasses the range of retail, office and other non-residential uses.
+In the DA-2 District, the "Commercial FAR" is proposed to be replaced with a "Non-Residential 1.0" FAR, as "Non-Residential" is a more appropriate term that will encompasses the range of retail, office and other non-residential uses.